aerosim-open/aerosim/docs/example_simulink.md

 This example demonstrates how to use the aerosim package to:

-1. Run a simulation that co-simulates with Simulink
+1. Run a simulation that co-simulates with [Simulink](https://mathworks.com/products/simulink.html)
-2. Stream camera images to aerosim-app
+2. Stream camera images to the AeroSim app

 This example shows how to integrate AeroSim with Simulink models for advanced control and simulation capabilities.